 List Yum Repository Configurations

 yum repositories are stored as files with related configuration.
-This configuration files are stored in
+These configuration files are stored in

 /etc/yum.repos.d/ .
 We can list currently created repositories with